kurian86/spring-boot-skeleton/ARCHITECTURE.md

 - ✅ `@CacheEvict` on cache invalidation methods
 - ✅ `@CachePut` to update cache after modifications
 - ❌ Do NOT use `@Cacheable` on `evict*` methods (use `@CacheEvict` instead)
-- ❌ Do NOT cache Use Cases (too high level)
+- ❌ Do NOT cache Query Handlers or Command Handlers (too high level)

 ---